This 221 square feet tiny house was designed and constructed by Andrew and Gabriella Morrison.

 Dubbed as the front runner of their hOMe project, this modern small-spaced home has inspired the creation of a couple of other tiny house projects.
 These projects celebrate the beauty and practicality of minimalist living.
 I personally am in love with small space design.

 This one in particular saves both space and money because it only took them $33000 to build.
-Plus, if you check out their site at the end of this post, you’ll also learn to make one for yourself.
+If you check out their site, you’ll also learn to make one for yourself.

 “hOMe, a modern tiny house on wheels, offers tiny house living without compromise.
 With everything from a full sized kitchen with conventionally sized appliances, a comfortable set of stairs to the master bedroom, copious amounts of storage throughout, space for a home office for two, storage that works double duty as furniture, and ample head room in the lofts, to a functional bathroom with room for a conventionally sized sink, shower and toilet, hOMe is a comfortable residence suited for full time living.